phylovi/bito/README.md

 ## Contributing

+libsbn is written in C++17.

 ### Style

 We will use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) to the letter.
 I use [cpplint](https://github.com/cpplint/cpplint) to check some aspects of this.

+Notes:

+* Always use curly braces for the body of conditionals and loops, even if they are one line.

 ### Formatting